 Bluegrass will survive and thrive only if talented young musicians carry it forward into the future.
-The Central Texas Bluegrass Association has established the Willa Beach-Porter CTBA Scholarship Fund, with income used to pay for scholarship awards to students who have demonstrated a serious interest and performance talent in bluegrass music, and who show a need for financial assistance to support their musical studies.
+To this end, the Central Texas Bluegrass Association has established the Willa Beach-Porter CTBA Scholarship Fund, which provides scholarship awards to students who have demonstrated a serious interest in studying music.

 Please consider donating to or joining the CTBA to help continue this great program.
 Click "Join the CTBA" or "Donate" above and contact us to assure your contribution goes to the scholarship fund.
 Our email and address for correspondance can be found here.

 Harry Polly, Austin

 “I am very grateful to the Central Texas Bluegrass Association for selecting me to attend Camp Bluegrass 2023.
 During COVID, my daughter - who plays the mandolin - gave me a resonator banjo and said 'Dad, you need to learn to play the banjo so we can play together at family gatherings.'
 Thus, my banjo journey began.
 I took a few lessons with Eddie Collins, who referred me to Jerry Hagins for clawhammer.
 I focused on clawhammer for about a year, but I attended several Wernick jam camps as well.
 My daughter kept pointing me towards Bluegrass.
 And slowly, practicing every day, I got better at Bluegrass!
 It’s so much fun to play with other musicians.
 I look forward to representing Central Texas Bluegrass Association at this year’s Camp Bluegrass!”

 Chris Melas grew up in a musical family, being taught classical guitar by his older brother.
 He eventually decided to persue bluegrass flatpicking and has been an active member in Austin's music scene since 2014.
 Chris regulary performs in town and runs his own studio of guitar students.